modCAM/workflows/docs/CONTRIBUTING.rst

 Documentation
 -------------

 Functions should be documented using `Doxygen`_ in the `Javadoc style`_.
-The Documentation should follow `Diataxis reference principles`_.
+The documentation should follow `Diataxis reference principles`_.
 Namely, it should be a neutral description of what the function does and how to use it.
 It should not attempt to instruct or explain why.
 How-to guides and tutorials cover instruction and explanation elsewhere.

 Citations are strongly encouraged.
-Citation information should go in the BibTeX files docs/modCAM.bib.
+Citation information should go in the BibTeX file docs/modCAM.bib.
 They can be referenced with the Doxygen `@cite`_ command.

 .. _Doxygen: https://www.doxygen.nl/